easonnie/ChaosNLI/README.md

 ------------------------------------------------------------
 ```

-To examine *the factor of human agreement on model performance*, check out this informative [jupyter-notebook](https://github.com/easonnie/chaos_nli/blob/master/src/notebook/binned_plot.ipynb) to find the partitioned results according to the entropy range.
+To examine **the factor of human agreement on model performance**, check out this informative [jupyter-notebook](https://github.com/easonnie/chaos_nli/blob/master/src/notebook/binned_plot.ipynb) to find the partitioned results according to the entropy range.

 ## Evaluate
-### I got a new method to produce a label distribution over each example in ChaosNLI.
-How can I evaluate my method?
+### How can I evaluate my own results?
-Build your prediction file according to the sample file in `data/prediction_samples`.  **Tip: You will need to popularize both the "`predicted_probabilities`" and "`predicted_label`" fields.**
+Build your prediction file according to the sample file in `data/prediction_samples`.
+**Tip: You will need to popularize both the "`predicted_probabilities`" and "`predicted_label`" fields.**

 Then, you can evaluate your method with the following script:
 ```